How can renewable energy be used in the built environment?

 We share knowledge, insights and data from our funded projects to help the renewable energy industry and other projects learn from each other’s experiences.
 Our projects capture high-quality quantitative and qualitative data and information, linked with the needs of the market, while respecting our recipients’ commercial and contractual rights.

-Two NSW schools are in a class of their own when it comes to renewable energy, thanks to their new self-powering classrooms that have the potential to take schools off Australia’s over-stressed energy grid.Read more
+Two NSW schools are in a class of their own with sustainability ideas for schools, thanks to their new self-powering classrooms that have the potential to take schools off Australia’s over-stressed energy grid.Read more